 In 1971 the Costa brothers arrived in London with a burning desire to make fine coffee part of London life.
 This store is also a real celebration of the brand’s heritage made relevant for today’s coffee lovers.
 We used this to re-frame the challenge of brand ubiquity as an opportunity to credibly own the position of democratising the quality coffee experience, making it fun, inclusive and accessible for those that appreciate good coffee but who are intimidated by the snooty independent scene.
 We focused the brand on the craft of coffee, defining the store proposition as ‘Coffee is King’.
 This inspired the name Costs Coffee House, as well as a focus on new product experiences, service principles and store design.

-1. Elevation not reinvention – We reinstated some of the original visual assets, such as the ‘darts’ around the Costa roundel that formed part of the original Costa Coffee boutique store identity in the 1980s.
+We reinstated some of the original visual assets, such as the ‘darts’ around the Costa roundel that formed part of the original Costa Coffee boutique store identity in the 1980s.
 We also created a more ‘refined’ experience of brand assets from the exterior right through to store design.
 The signature Costa red provides a familiar welcome and a visual anchor in store.

-2. Unchain the chain – We introduced more informality and personality in the identity system, from new uniforms that elevated Baristas to Craftsmen and allowed their individual flair to shine, to handwritten signage.
+We introduced more informality and personality in the identity system, from new uniforms that elevated Baristas to Craftsmen and allowed their individual flair to shine, to handwritten signage.

-3. Open up a world of coffee experience – We used wallart to tell core heritage stories, grounding the experience in Costa’s coffee quality story at key moments in the customer journey.
+We used wallart to tell core heritage stories, grounding the experience in Costa’s coffee quality story at key moments in the customer journey.
 ‘London Born and Blended since 1971’ positions Costa as the original coffee artisans.
 In other pieces we delivered, a world of new coffee experiences in an accessible visual and verbal style.
 We also introduced the concept of window theatre with a ‘Now Brewing’ sign that disrupts the customer journey and create interest from the street.

 WHAT WE DID